KxSystems/arrowkdb/README.md

 #### `ar.prettyPrintArrayFromList`

-*Convert a kdb+ list to an Arrow array and pretty print the array, deriving the Arrow datatype from the kdb+ list type*
+*Convert a kdb+ list to an Arrow array and pretty print the array, inferring the Arrow datatype from the kdb+ list type*

 ```q
 .arrowkdb.ar.prettyPrintArrayFromList[list]